Tehuelchesaurus: Description

 Skin impressions of Tehuelchesaurus.
 Skin patch with small tuberculated scales.
 (Scale bar: 1 cm).

 It was a moderately large (possibly 15 m long) cetiosaur-like sauropod found in the Late Jurassic (Tithonian) Cañadon Calcareo Formation at Fernandez Estancia, Chubut Province, Patagonia, Argentina; known from the holotype MPEF-PV 1125 (Museo Paleontologico Egidio Fergulio), a 50% complete skeleton, lacking a skull, but including dorsal, sacral and caudal vertebrae, parts of the forelimbs and hindlimbs, parts of the shoulder girdle and pelvis, some rib fragments, and skin impressions.

 Tehuelchesaurus is most similar to Omeisaurus from the Middle Jurassic of China, but is distinguished by the shape of the coracoid, the stouter radius and ulna, and the shapes of the pubis and ischium; all the dorsal vertebrae have pseudopleurocoels (deep depressions in the centra but without internal chambers) and opisthocoelous centra, unlike in Barapasaurus and Patagosaurus.
 The length of the entire neck and tail are not known, but based on other proportions (humerus 1.14 m long; femur 1.53 m long; scapula 1.75 m long; ischium 1.01 m long; ilium 1.12 m; pubis 94.3 cm long), Tehuelchesaurus was probably about 15 m long.
 It was named by Rich, Vickers-Rich, Gimenez, Cuneo, Puerta & Vacca in 1999.
 The type species is Tehuelchesaurus benitezii (/beɪnitɛziaɪ/), named after Aldo Benitez, who discovered the holotype.

+An equal weights analysis of Eusauropoda by Mannion et al. (2019) found that Tehuelchesaurus was a basal member of Turiasauria.